notaz/picodrive/README.md

 the pages can be found in the *How to run Sega Pico games* section in `platform/base_readme.txt`.

+### Sega Pico and SC-3000 Keyboards

+PicoDrive provides support for the Pico and SC-3000 keyboards.
+This can be enabled in the `Controls` configuration menu.
+Once enabled, keyboard input may be activated via the `Keyboard` emulator hotkey.

+Both physical keyboard support and a virtual keyboard overlay are available.
+Physical keyboards are assigned a default key mapping corresponding to an American PC layout, but the mapping can be redefined in the `Controls` configuration menu.
+Note that only 'unmodified' physical key presses can be mapped to emulated keyboard input; special characters entered via 'shift' key combinations may not match the emulated keyboard layout.

+### Sega SC-3000 Cassette Drive

+In addition to keyboard support, PicoDrive emulates the SC-3000 cassette tape drive which may be used in conjunction with BASIC cartridges.
+Tape emulation includes an automatic start/stop feature, where the tape is only advanced when it is accessed by the SC-3000; manual pausing of the tape is unnecessary for multi-part loading or saving.

+PicoDrive supports tape files in `WAV` and `bitstream` format.

 ### Gallery

 Some images of demos and homebrew software: